smutt/danish-rust/README.md

  and FORWARD.
 Use OUTPUT to run danish in host mode and FORWARD to run danish in middlebox mode.
 Default value is OUTPUT.

+**-i, --interface**
+pcap interface to listen on, typically the network interface with the default route.
+Default value is eth0.

 **-h, --help**
 display help and exit

+**-r, --rpz**
+Enable Response Policy Zones(RPZ) operation.
+If enabled danish will block any SNI that fails resolution for A and AAAA.
+Default value is disabled.

 **-s, --sub-chain**
 iptables/ip6tables sub-chain for installing ACLs.
 Special chain used